TamatiB/coding_academy/README.md

 This is the resources page for the coding academy, backchannel chat code is d8772

+Specific lesson communications can be found in the lesson folders e.g lesson 1 stuff wwill be in the lesson 1 folder

 Schedule is as follows:

 |Date| Lesson Description | Content links